NREL/floris/docs/source/examples/example_0005.rst

     power_yaw = np.sum(fi.get_turbine_power())

-Note that if only changing yaw angles it is not necessary to reinitialize the flow field, however, before collecting the power it is necessary either to recalulate the wake within the update to the yaw angles (as is done here), or through a call to fi.run() or fi.floris.farm.flow_field.calculate_wake()
+Note that if only changing yaw angles it is not necessary to reinitialize the flow field; however, before collecting the power it is necessary either to recalulate the wake within the update to the yaw angles (as is done here), or through a call to :py:meth:`fi.run_floris()<floris.tools.floris_utilities.FlorisInterface.run_floris>` or :py:meth:`fi.floris.farm.flow_field.calculate_wake()<floris.simulation.flow_field.FlowField.calculate_wake>`.